-When the city widened Queens Boulevard in 1924, the church had to be moved 125 feet southwest, losing the original steeple as well as a smaller attached building containing a lecture hall.
-The current location also has a two-and-a-half story manse, or parsonage, built in 1907 and probably also designed by Collins.
+When the city widened Queens Boulevard in 1924, the church was moved 125 feet southwest.
+During the move, it lost its steeple as well as a small attached lecture hall.
+Its present location has a two-and-a-half story manse, or parsonage, built in 1907, also likely designed by Collins.
 The building was originally located on a site across Seabury Street to the west, and was moved to its current position and orientation around the same time as the church.

-The two-story Collegiate Gothic parish hall was built in 1931, connected to the church on its south.
+A two-story Collegiate Gothic parish hall was built in 1931 and connects to the church on its south.
 It features brick walls and slate pitched roof, and was designed by the Brooklyn firm Meyer & Mathieu.
 The First Presbyterian Church of Newtown is listed on the State and National Register of Historic Places.

 1906 Lord & Hewlett

-Between 1886 and 1919, steel manufacturing mogul Andrew Carnegie donated more than $40 million to build over 1,500 new library buildings in communities large and small across America.
-In New York City, Carnegie libraries were located in the less densely populated areas of The Bronx, Brooklyn, Staten Island and Queens, and were most often freestanding structures within a larger lot.
+Between 1886 and 1919, steel manufacturing mogul Andrew Carnegie donated more than $40 million to build over 1,500 new library buildings in communities throughout America.
+In New York City, Carnegie libraries were built citywide.
+In the less dense nieghborhoods in The Bronx, Brooklyn, Staten Island and Queens, the buildings were typically freestanding structures constructed on a large lot.
 They frequently featured brick walls with limestone ornamentation, and typically had a symmetrical layout, large windows to allow an abundance of light into the reading rooms, and a prominent, decorative entrance.

 1848-1975, current building 1976